zaidqureshi2/Resume/resume.md

 An open source contributor on GitHub account [morinted](https://github.com/morinted).

-- Contributions made for various projects, including pull-requests and bug reports.
-Pull-requests for original features made for Plover, open source stenography software; and bug reports with follow-up for the Ionic framework.
 - Original projects include:
     * a rolling log implementation for AngularJS paired with Cordova, with a focus on using promises (futures) for synchronous code.